-The Company recorded an income tax provision of \$17,000 and \$22,000 for the three months ended March 31, 2017, and March 31, 2016, respectively.
-At March 31, 2017, the Company had no material unrecognized tax benefits and no adjustments to liabilities or tax expense were required under ASC 740, "Income Taxes".
+The Company recorded an income tax benefit of \$3,000 and a provision of \$14,000 for the three and six months ended June 30, 2017, respectively and a provision of \$23,000 and \$45,000 for the three and six months ended June 30, 2016, respectively.
+The tax benefit for the quarter ended June 30, 2017 is the result of applying for research and development credits in New Hampshire.
+In the second quarter of 2017, the Company applied for \$50,000 of research and development credits from New Hampshire.
+The Company anticipates the credits to be allocated for the 2016 tax year as well the 2017 tax year.
+The research and development credits have been utilized to decrease the New Hampshire non-income tax liability to zero.
+The \$3,000 benefit for the quarter is a result of the utilization of these credits and the decrease of the overall state tax..
+At June 30, 2017, the Company had no material unrecognized tax benefits and a deferred tax liability of \$10,600 related to tax amortizable goodwill.
+The Company recorded a deferred tax liability of approximately \$3,700 through June 30, 2017.
+No other adjustments were required under ASC 740, "Income Taxes".
 The Company does not expect that the unrecognized tax benefits will materially increase within the next twelve months.
-The Company did not recognize any interest or penalties related to uncertain tax positions at March 31, 2017.
+The Company did not recognize any interest or penalties related to uncertain tax positions at June 30, 2017.
 On January 1, 2017, the Company adopted the Financial Accounting Standards Board ("FASB") Accounting Standards Update ("ASU") No. 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting ("ASU 2016-09").
 Under ASU 2016-09, excess tax benefits and tax deficiencies are recognized as income tax expense or benefit in the income statement, and excess tax benefits are recognized regardless of whether the benefit reduces taxes payable in the current period.
 The tax effects of exercised or vested awards are treated as discrete items in the reporting period in which they occur.
 As a result of the adoption, the net operating loss deferred tax assets increased by \$2.1 million and are offset by a corresponding increase in the valuation allowance.
 The Company files United States federal income tax returns and income tax returns in various states and local jurisdictions.
 The Company's three preceding tax years remain subject to examination by federal and state taxing authorities.
 In addition, because the Company has net operating loss carry-forwards, the Internal Revenue Service and state jurisdictions are permitted to audit earlier years and propose adjustments up to the amount of net operating loss generated in those years.
 The Company is not currently under examination by any federal or state jurisdiction for any tax years.